Special counsel asks White House to save Trump Jr., Russian meeting documents

-WASHINGTON/NEW YORK (Reuters) - The special counsel investigating possible collusion between President Donald Trump's 2016 campaign and Russia has asked White House officials to preserve any records of a meeting last year between the president's son and a Russian lawyer, according to a source with knowledge of the request.
+WASHINGTON/NEW YORK (Reuters) - The special counsel investigating possible collusion between President Donald Trump's 2016 campaign and Russia has asked White House officials to preserve any records of a meeting last year between the president's eldest son and a Russian lawyer, according to a source with knowledge of the request.

-The special counsel, Robert Mueller, sent a document preservation request to the White House, saying the June 2016 meeting that Donald Trump Jr. had in Trump Tower in New York is relevant to his investigation, the source said on Friday.
+Special counsel Robert Mueller sent a document preservation request to the White House, saying the June 2016 meeting that Donald Trump Jr. had at Trump Tower in New York is relevant to his investigation, the source said on Friday.

 The White House counsel's office relayed the request, a routine part of the early phase of any investigation, to other members of the White House staff on Wednesday, the source said.

-News earlier this month of the meeting between Trump's eldest son and a Russian lawyer he was told had damaging information about his father's presidential rival, Democrat Hillary Clinton, fueled questions about the campaign's dealings with Moscow.
+News earlier this month of the meeting between Trump Jr. and a Russian lawyer whom he was told had damaging information about his father's presidential rival, Democrat Hillary Clinton, fueled questions about the campaign's dealings with Moscow.
 The Republican president has defended his son's meeting as simple politics.

+Trump's son-in-law and White House senior adviser Jared Kushner and former Trump campaign manager Paul Manafort also attended the meeting.

+The Senate Judiciary Committee has called for Trump Jr. and Manafort to testify next Wednesday at a public hearing in its Russia probe.

+The committee said in a statement late Friday that Trump Jr. and Manafort had agreed to negotiate with the panel over whether they will be interviewed by committee members and over documents it is seeking.
+The committee said it had not issued subpoenas for them to appear at Wednesday's hearing but reserved the right to do so.

+The House of Representatives Intelligence Committee said it would interview Kushner on Tuesday.

-Mueller, appointed by the Justice Department in May, is probing alleged Russian interference in the election and potential collusion by Trump's campaign, an issue that has engulfed the six-month-old administration.
+Mueller, appointed by the Justice Department in May, is probing allegations of Russian interference in the election and potential collusion by Trump's campaign, an issue that has engulfed the six-month-old administration.

-Trump has long expressed frustration with a probe that he has called a political witch hunt, and has denied any collusion.
+Trump has long expressed frustration with a probe that he has called a political witch hunt, and he has denied any collusion.
 Moscow has denied it interfered in the election campaign to try to tilt the November 2016 vote in Trump's favor.

 Document requests of the type sent by Mueller generally cover emails, text messages, voicemails, notes or records.
 The counsel is looking for any indication that the president knew the meeting his son had was planned and might have suggested topics for discussion, the source said.

-He would also be inquiring into whether Trump was briefed on the meeting afterward, as well as what was discussed, the source said.
-Mueller would be interested, the source said, in topics such as any discussion of U.S. economic sanctions on Russia, possible Russian investments in the United States or elsewhere, or a possible lifting of a Russian prohibition on U.S. adoptions of Russian children.
+Mueller would also be inquiring into whether Trump was briefed on the meeting afterward, as well as what was discussed, the source said.
+Mueller would be interested, the source said, in topics such as any discussion of U.S. economic sanctions on Russia, possible Russian investments in the United States or elsewhere, or a possible lifting of a Russian ban on Americans adopting Russian children.

 Russia imposed the adoption ban to retaliate for the 2012 Magnitsky Act, which imposed sanctions on Russian individuals to punish Russia for human rights violations.

+Sessions, who was a U.S. senator at the time and is now the attorney general, initially failed to disclose the contacts with Ambassador Sergei Kislyak and then said they were not about the campaign.

+Under pressure over having not disclosed the meetings with Kislyak, Sessions recused himself from the Russia probe in March.
+The recusal angered Trump, who said in a New York Times interview this week that he would not have chosen Sessions for attorney general if he had known Sessions would recuse himself. [nL1N1KB0UN]

-Mueller's document preservation request comes amid newspaper reports that Trump's lawyers are reviewing ways to limit or undermine the special counsel.
+Newspaper reports said Trump's lawyers are reviewing ways to limit or undermine the special counsel.

 The Washington Post and The New York Times on Thursday cited unidentified people familiar with the strategy.
 A Trump attorney contacted by Reuters, John Dowd, denied the reports and praised Mueller.
 "We think he's a straight, honest guy," Dowd said.